Save Money Using Compressed Air Flow Meters

 Compressed Air Monitoring Systems

-Sage Metering manufactures Paramount and Prime in insertion-style configurations with an isolation assembly valve to accommodate easy installation and onsite calibration.
-The Sage Meters are the perfect devices to detect compressed air leaks, and with Modbus compliant communications, it’s ideal for complex energy management systems.
+Sage Metering manufactures Paramount and Prime in insertion-style configurations with an isolation assembly valve to accommodate easy installation and onsite calibration verification.
+The Sage Meters are the perfect devices to detect compressed air leaks, and with Modbus-compliant communications, they are ideal for complex energy management systems.

 You can find more information about monitoring and measuring gas mass flow on this Sage Metering flowmeter technical note.